-Human Services and Justice Coordinating Committee
+Provincial Services & Coordinating Coordinating Committee

-The Human Services and Justice Coordinating Committee (HSJCC) Network is comprised of individuals working at the frontlines across multiple sectors, including health and social service organizations, community mental health and addictions organizations as well as crown attorneys, judges, police services and correctional service providers.
-The HSJCC Network, which reaches over 2,000 people, consists of a provincial committee, 14 regional committees and 42 local committees, all working together to identify issues, share promising practices and address barriers facing individuals with special needs who come into contact with the justice system.
+Coordinating Committee (HSJCC) Network is comprised of individuals working at the frontlines across multiple sectors, including health and social service organizations, community mental health and addictions organizations as well as crown attorneys, judges, police services and correctional service consists of a provincial committee, 14 regional committees and 42 local committees, all working together to identify issues, share promising practices and address barriers facing individuals with special needs who come into contact with the justice system.
 CMHA branches actively participate in the HSJCC Network through its local and regional committees across Ontario.
 CMHA Ontario Division supports the HSJCC Network by providing strategic